What is mindfulness?

 How do I practice?

-If Mindfulness is fitness, mindful meditation is the exercise.
-The practice involves guiding attention on purpose and maintaining awareness in a specific way.
+Mindfulness is fitness and meditation is the exercise.
+Guiding attention on purpose and maintaining awareness in a specific way.

 What are the benefits?